rbahisson/quant-finance-projects/Valuation-Modeling/README.md

 ## Performance Evaluation of a Fund
 Calculated the annualized return rate, standard deviation and maximum 4-week drawdown.
 Compared its performance with various benchmarks by computing the Sharpe ratio and Information ratio.

+## Loan Default Risk Analysis (Based on ML methods)
+Applied Machine Learning techniques to predict credit risk using the German Credit dataset.
+The goal is to classify loan applicants as good (low risk) or bad (high risk) credit risks based on demographic and financial features.